What do they do?

 Forestry and logging workers plant, prune, measure, cut and clear trees from forests.
-They have good knowledge of trees and timber types, knowledge of tree pruning, felling, cutting and trimming methods, good mechanical operations skills (from chainsaws to heavy vehicles) along with firefighting, and health and safety skills.
+They have good knowledge of trees and timber types, knowledge o tree pruning, felling, cutting and trimming methods, good mechanical operations skills (from chainsaws to heavy vehicles) along with firefighting, and health and safety.

 |Study areas||Attributes||Helpful experience||Preferred work environments|

 Good NCEA passes in Maths and English (Level 1) are ideal.

 |Unit standards in schools||Traineeship or apprenticeship||Higher learning||Higher learning|